The Ignition Interlock Device Process / What to expect

 QuickStart Interlock does require an appointment.
 This is to insure an efficient and timely experience.
 Typically we can get you in within a day or two and sometimes can do same day appointments.
 Installation of an ignition interlock typically takes between 45 and 60 minutes, depending on the make and model of the vehicle.
 Push button start or keyless ignition vehicles, will typically take 60-90 minutes.
 During the installation process our representative will train you on the use of the device, as well as, the “do’s and don’ts” of the Arizona Ignition Interlock program.
 You must be present at time of installation.

 You will need to bring a picture ID (Drivers License, Military ID, State Issued ID Card or Passport ), “Ignition interlock order” letter you received from the MVD and Vehicle registration (other valid proof of ownership will be accepted).
 If the vehicle is not registered in your name, simply have the registered owner fill out an authorization form and bring it with you to your installation appointment.
-Click here for Authorization Form.
+Click the link here to fill out your form.

 YES!!!
 You will be required to fill out the necessary paperwork at the time of your installation.
 One of the documents you will sign is Install Verification form.
 It is imperative that you physically take the Install Verification form, provided by QuickStart Ignition Interlock, into the Arizona Motor Vehicle Division and reinstate your driver’s license.
 Your program time does not start until you are issued a Restricted Ignition Interlock Driving license.
 If your license does not have the words “Ignition Interlock” on it then you have not officially started the program.
 You will be paying for and driving with an ignition interlock device without accruing your well deserved time on the program.